Bahiya Bubsit

+Biography

 Born in Hofuf, Bubsit finished her secondary education in 1976, and has since worked in administration at the Educational Counseling Office of her native city.
 A member of the Women of al-Ahsa' Charitable Association and the Culture and Arts Association of al-Taif, she was awarded the Abha Cultural Prize in 1991.
 Beginning in 1985 she has written and published a number of volumes of short stories.

+Awards

+Bahiya has received several awards for her storytelling prowess.
+Among these are the Abha Cultural Award for Story, an accolade from the Qassim Literary Club competition for Story, and a Certificate of Excellence in Short Story from the Jeddah Literary Club.